 On October 19, 2017, the parties agreed to settle the consolidated cases by entering into a settlement and patent portfolio cross-license agreement, and the cases were dismissed with prejudice.
 In connection with the agreement, the Company recorded a \$6.0 million litigation settlement expense in "Selling, general and administrative expenses" in the Company's 2017 Consolidated Statement of Operations.
-Of the associated \$6.0 million settlement liability, \$2.5 million was paid in October 2017 and the remaining \$1.5 million and \$2.0 million will be paid in the second quarter of 2019 and the third quarter of 2020, respectively.
+Of the associated \$6.0 million settlement liability, \$2.5 million was paid in October 2017, \$1.5 million was paid in April 2019 and \$2.0 million will be paid in the third quarter of 2020.